WeAreProductive/drawing-DApp/README.md

 #### Requirements

 1. Vouchers cannot be executed when running the backend in `host mode`.
-2. You should have a wallet (MetaMask) installed in the browser and be able to connect to an account in that wallet.
+2. You should have a wallet (MetaMask) installed in the browser and be able to connect to account in that wallet.
 3. When restarting the application be sure to `Clear wallet's activity and nonce data` from Settings - Advanced - Clear activity and nonce data
 4. Be sure to have small amount of assets in the wallet account for the dApp interactions.
-5. Be sure to [redeploy](#building-the-smart-contract-and-deploying-manually) the dApp's smart contract if it's been deployed manually
+5. If you restart the dApp, be sure to [redeploy](#building-the-smart-contract-and-deploying-manually) the dApp's smart contract if it's been deployed manually
 (`@TODO setup smart-contract build and deploy when starting the dApp; check smart contrat address`)

 #### Running the frontend in development mode